Blood bike

-A blood bike is a specialist motorcycle modified for use as a courier vehicle for the prompt transportation of urgent and emergency medical items; primarily including blood, and also including X-rays, tissue samples, surgical tools, human milk, spinal fluids, drugs, and documentation; between hospitals and other healthcare facilities.
+A blood bike is a specialist motorcycle modified for use as a courier vehicle for the prompt transportation of urgent and emergency medical items; primarily blood, but also including X-rays, tissue samples, surgical tools, human milk, spinal fluids, drugs, and documentation; between hospitals and other healthcare facilities.

 In the United Kingdom and Ireland, a network of largely independent registered charities, whose members are all unpaid volunteers, provide blood bike courier services in collaboration with their local healthcare authorities.
-Many are represented through the Nationwide Association of Blood Bikes (NABB), itself a registered charity (number 1198195).
+All Blood Bike groups except North West Blood Bikes Lancs & Lakes are represented through the Nationwide Association of Blood Bikes (NABB), itself a registered charity (number 1198195).
 NABB requires that its members hold advanced rider qualifications.

-Commercially-run blood bike courier services also exist.
+Commercially run blood bike courier services also exist.